Sacha Baron Cohen: Controversies, criticisms and lawsuits

 In June 2020, Baron Cohen crashed the right-wing "March for Our Rights 3" protest in Olympia, Washington, a counter-protest to the March for Our Lives demonstration as a result of the Stoneman Douglas High School shooting.
 Disguised under heavy make-up, Baron Cohen sang a song telling listeners to attack liberals, CNN, the World Health Organization, Barack Obama, Hillary Clinton, Anthony Fauci, Bill Gates and "mask-wearers".
 The crowd, which initially sang along, realized they were being pranked when counter-protestors recognized Baron Cohen and began laughing.
-Baron Cohen's security stopped the organizers from taking him off stage and turning off the power, and Baron Cohen was forced to flee in a private ambulance from the now-violent crowd.
+Baron Cohen's security stopped the organizers from taking him off stage and turning off the power, and Baron Cohen was forced to flee in a private ambulance from the crowd.
 The incident was later revealed to have been organized as part of filming for Borat Subsequent Moviefilm, with Baron Cohen in-character as Borat in disguise.

 Personal life

-Baron Cohen first met Australian actress Isla Fisher at a party in Sydney in 2001, and they became engaged in 2004.
-Subsequent to Fisher's conversion to Judaism, the pair married on 15 March 2010 in a Jewish ceremony in Paris.
-They have two daughters, born 2007 and 2010, and a son, born 2015.
-They previously divided their time between the Marylebone district of London and the Laurel Canyon neighbourhood of Los Angeles, before settling in Sydney.
+Baron Cohen met Australian actress Isla Fisher at a party in Sydney in 2001 and they became engaged in 2004.
+She later converted to Judaism, and they were married in a Jewish ceremony on 15 March 2010 in Milan and Paris.
+They have two daughters (born 2007 and 2010) and a son (born 2015).
+They divided their time between the Marylebone district of London and the Laurel Canyon neighbourhood of Los Angeles, before settling in Sydney.
+On 5 April 2024, they jointly revealed that they had filed for divorce at the end of 2023.
+On 13 June 2025, both Baron Cohen and Fisher announced that they had finalised their divorce, while stating that they remain friends.

-Discussing his Jewishness, Baron Cohen said, "I wouldn't say I am a religious Jew.
+Baron Cohen has said of his Jewish identity, "I wouldn't say I am a religious Jew.
 I am proud of my Jewish identity and there are certain things I do and customs I keep."
 He tries to keep kosher, attends synagogue about twice a year, and is fluent in Hebrew.
-He first acted in theatrical productions with the Labour Zionist youth movement Habonim Dror.
-He spent a year in Israel as a kibbutz volunteer at Rosh HaNikra and Beit HaEmek as part of the Shnat Habonim Dror, as well as taking part in the programme Machon L'Madrichei Chutz La'Aretz for Jewish youth movement leaders.
+He first acted in theatrical productions with the Labour youth movement Habonim Dror.
+He spent a year in Israel as a kibbutz volunteer at Rosh HaNikra and Beit HaEmek as part of the Shnat Habonim Dror, also taking part in the programme Machon L'Madrichei Chutz La'Aretz for Jewish youth movement leaders.